Rojina99/BaghChalProject/README.md

  ```

-We also have self curated humanplayerdata.
+We also have self created humanplayerdata.
 The directory structure fo human player data will be
   ```
         ------------>BaghChaalProject
                 -------------->humanplayerdata